cuhsat/lrsh/doc/environment.md

 return shell('echo hello')
 ```

+## Stack
+The input stack can be specified by the command line options `-f` and `-c`.
+The option `-f` has precedence over the option `-c`.
+If an input stack is
+provided, the commands will be processed line by line.
+The shell will not
+exit automatically after all commands are processed.

 ## Callbacks
 The default shell functionality can be extended by creating custom event
 callbacks in the users profile.
 There are four different event sources: